pssst/pssst/README.md

 ### Script

-This folder contains the maintenance scripts we use.
+This folder contains our maintenance and helper scripts.

 #### Amazon